 No Signal or Poor Quality: Double-check all connections to ensure they are secure and properly connected.
 A loose or improperly connected cable can cause signal issues.
 Also, verify that the converter is working correctly.

 Device Compatibility: Ensure that the converter supports coaxial and HDMI outputs.
-Some converters might only handle specific resolutions or signals.
+Some converters may only support specific resolutions or signal formats.

 Audio Problems: If the video is working but the audio isn’t, check that the TV is set to receive audio through HDMI and ensure the converter supports audio transmission.